Rappetor/Sovol-SV08-Mainline/README.md

 # PREREQUISITES

 - First, create a **backup** of all the config files on your original Sovol SV08.
 You can do this in the web/mainsail interface -> Machine -> Select all files/folders -> Download.
-  - Optionally you can also SSH or FTP into your machine (ftp port: 22, username/password: sovol/sovol) and backup additional .sh scripts in the /home/sovol/ folder.
+  - Optionally you can also SSH or SFTP into your machine (port: 22, username/password: sovol/sovol) and backup additional .sh scripts in the /home/sovol/ folder.
-  - For example use [PuTTY](https://www.putty.org/) for SSH and [WinSCP](https://winscp.net/) for FTP.
+  - For example use [PuTTY](https://www.putty.org/) for SSH and [WinSCP](https://winscp.net/) for SFTP (_SSH File Transfer Protocol_).
 - You WILL need the printer.cfg later in this process (for the /dev/serial/by-id/usb-Klipper*stm32f103xe* serials).
 - You need either a '**Makerbase MKS EMMC-ADAPTER V2 USB 3.0**' USB adapter or '**Makerbase MKS MICROSD TO EMMC ADAPTER**' to be able to read/write the eMMC.
   - It is recommended to get yourself a separate **eMMC module** (MKS eMMC Module) on which you install the new OS Image and mainline klipper.
 This way you always have a backup (eMMC) of a working printer.
 - If you go for the '_method 2_' you need a big enough **MicroSD card** (it's also possible to run everything from the SD card).
 - You will need an ST-Link V2 (Mini) with the **STM32CubeProgrammer** software installed to be able to update/flash the MCU firmware.
-- You can reach the sFTP server on the IP of the printer, on port 22
 - The files used for this guide can now be found together in the GitHub folder `/files-used/` [HERE](files-used/)

 ### EMMC Sellers